Miodini/simple-next-crud/README.md

 # SIMPLE NEXT CRUD

 ## Introduction
 A simple create, read, update, delete website made in Next.js.
-Uses TypeScript, ExpresJS and MySQL on backend.
+Uses TypeScript, ExpressJS and MySQL on backend.
 🚧Under refurbishment🚧

 ## How to install